iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 Program stored in sequences of commands codes in the same memory same as data, memory is interchangeable or uniform, commands codes don't differ fundamentally.
-Machines which meet this requirement are called ==Von Neumann architecture machines==.
+Machines which meet this requirement are called
+==Von Neumann architecture machines (not invented by Vonn Neumann only)==.

-Compilers and interpreters are programs which can ==execute other programs== and without Vonn Neumann architecture (not invented by Vonn Neumann only) they can't exist (here used principle when program can be interpreted as data and another program can execute it).
+Compilers and interpreters are programs which can ==execute other programs== and without Vonn Neumann architecture they can't exist (here used principle when program can be interpreted as data and another program can execute it).

+What useful computer illness is?
+?
-If you want to be programmer you need to play with it, this give you infinite motivation to learn programming and more importantly it's fun!
+If you want to be programmer you need to play with computers, this give you infinite motivation to learn programming and more importantly it's fun!

 Storing program in memory as instructions, saving a lot of time to change programs, you can load another one from external storage (tapes or cards) and storing data and program in same memory allowing interpreting data as ==another program== (allows creating compilers, OS, etc.).

+One of first computer to deal not only with calculations.
+?
-In same time in Great Britain was developed one of first computer to deal not only with calculations, LEO I (J. Lyons & Co.).
+1951, in Great Britain was developed one of first computer to deal not only with calculations, LEO I, first application is Lyons Electronic Office(J. Lyons & Co.).
 > The LEO (Lyons Electronic Office) was a series of early computer systems
 > created by J. Lyons and Co.
 The first in the series, the LEO I, was the first
 > computer used for commercial business applications.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/LEO_\(computer\))</cite>
 Quotes of Ada Lovelace start become prophetic, object of computer programs can be information and mathematical field is not only field where computer can be used.

-Next revolution was inventing transistor (invented in 1947 by physicists John Bardeen, Walter Brattain, and William Shockley at Bell Labs), which much smaller, cheaper and working very similar (schematically) to vacuum triode.
+Next revolution after vacuum tubes was inventing ==transistor== (invented in 1947 by physicists John Bardeen, Walter Brattain, and William Shockley at Bell Labs), which much smaller, cheaper and working very similar (schematically) to vacuum triode.
-Transistor (like triode) has three contacts:

 TODO: review this after lamps section (above)
 - A bipolar junction transistor (BJT) has terminals labeled base, collector and